seanwhs/Tutorials/NextJS/Build-a-QuickBooks-Clone/Part12-Building-Invoices.md

 }
 ```

-Notice `params` is a Promise you must `await` — this is the modern Next.js App Router convention.
+Notice `params` is a Promise you must `await` — this is the modern Next.js App Router convention (Next.js 16).
 Notice also `invoice.orgId !== orgId` is checked before rendering, and `notFound()` is called if it fails — this stops one organization from viewing another organization's invoice just by guessing or changing the URL's id value.

 ### 6. Test the whole flow

-Visit /dashboard/invoices/new, pick a customer, fill in an invoice number, issue date, due date, and a couple of line items, then submit.
-Confirm you land back on /dashboard/invoices and see it listed with the correct total.
+Visit `/dashboard/invoices/new`, pick a customer, fill in an invoice number, issue date, due date, and a couple of line items, then submit.
+Confirm you land back on `/dashboard/invoices` and see it listed with the correct total.
 Click the invoice number to open its detail page and confirm the line items and total display correctly.

-Add a nav link: open src/app/dashboard/page.tsx and add `<Link href="/dashboard/invoices">Invoices</Link>` alongside your existing nav links.
+Add a nav link: open `src/app/dashboard/page.tsx` and add `<Link href="/dashboard/invoices">Invoices</Link>` alongside your existing nav links.

 ### 7. Commit your progress